Cracker Barrel (CBRL)

 We hope Cracker Barrel can improve its balance sheet and remain cautious until it increases its profitability or pays down its debt.

-13. Key Takeaways from Cracker Barrel’s Q1 Results
+13. Key Takeaways from Cracker Barrel’s Q3 Results

 14. Is Now The Time To Buy Cracker Barrel?

-We cheer for all companies serving everyday consumers, but in the case of Cracker Barrel, we’ll be cheering from the sidelines.
-First off, its revenue growth was weak over the last six years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its favorable reputation gives it meaningful influence over consumers’ dining decisions, the downside is its projected EPS for the next year is lacking.
-On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.
+We see the value of companies helping consumers, but in the case of Cracker Barrel, we’re out.
+For starters, its revenue growth was weak over the last six years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its favorable reputation gives it meaningful influence over consumers’ dining decisions, the downside is its declining EPS over the last six years makes it a less attractive asset to the public markets.
+On top of that, its projected EPS for the next year is lacking.

-Cracker Barrel’s P/E ratio based on the next 12 months is 21.1x.
+Cracker Barrel’s P/E ratio based on the next 12 months is 17.3x.
 While this valuation is reasonable, we don’t see a big opportunity at the moment.
-There are superior stocks to buy right now.
+There are better stocks to buy right now.